 A. Your question is a wonderful question to ask!
 And the fact that you ask it reveals that you already understand a lot about the “mystery” of human illness and suffering.

-When we are confronted by a serious illness, whether it is our own or a loved one, we experience many emotions, feelings, thoughts and questions.
-We may find ourselves, at first, in denial, especially if the illness is serious like cancer.
-We may may experience confusion, despair, sadness, anxiety and anger.
-We may immediately look for a way to be cured and turn to God for our healing.
-All of these experiences, thoughts and feelings are very normal and fully understandable.
+When we are confronted by a serious illness, whether it is our own or that of a loved one, we experience many emotions, feelings, thoughts, and questions.
+We might find ourselves, at first, in denial, especially if the illness is serious like cancer.
+We might experience confusion, despair, sadness, anxiety, and anger.
+We might immediately look for a way to be cured and turn to God for our healing.
+All of these experiences, thoughts, and feelings are normal and understandable.
 But, in the end, I think your question gets at something very important: “What should we pray for?”

-When it comes to seeking a cure I’d say that it is essential that we seek the best medical attention we can get.
-God gave us science and medicine for our good and the more we can use it responsibly the better.
+When it comes to seeking a cure, I’d say that it is essential that we seek the best medical attention we can get.
+God gave us science and medicine for our good, and the more we can use it responsibly the better.
 So seeking an appropriate medical cure for illness is always a good thing.
 But, in the end, we need to realize that our lives are ultimately in God’s hands.
-So as far as praying for a cure we can turn to the purpose of the Sacrament of the Anointing of the Sick.
+So as far as praying for a cure, we can turn to the purpose of the Sacrament of the Anointing of the Sick.
 The Catechism states that one of the purposes of that Sacrament is “the restoration of health, if it is conducive to the salvation of his soul” (C.C.C 1532).
 This is a very important statement because it shows us that the most important thing to pray for is not only a physical cure.
-What’s more important is to say something like, “Lord, if a physical healing is what is best for my friends soul then please heal him/her.”
-God is the only one Who knows what is best for us and this kind of prayer respects that fact.
+What’s more important is to say something like, “Lord, if physical healing is what is best for my friend’s soul, then please heal him/her.”
+God is the only one Who knows what is best for us, and this kind of prayer respects that fact.
 This is important because, in the end, the most important thing is that we let an illness simply draw us closer to God.
-And if that illness is to end in physical death, what’s most important is that the person grow closer to God through their illness so that they are ready to be with God forever!
+And if that illness is to end in physical death, what’s most important is that the person grows closer to God through their illness so that they are ready to be with God forever!